tianbo137/tianbo137/README.md

 ###  👋 Hi there!

-My name is Bo Tian, a data scientist at CrowdDoing.
+My name is Bo Tian, a volunteer data scientist at CrowdDoing.
 - I am currently looking for a full-time job as data scientist/machine learning engineer/data engineer in the U.S.
-- Plan to get certified as Google cloud data engineer in 2021

 ### 💥 Recent Foci: